Stop #4 – Niagara Falls |Cross Country

 Being on the border of Canada, naturally I wanted to venture across state lines and add another stamp to my passport… if only I had my passport on hand.
 I will curse myself for the rest of my life for not getting it updated in time for this last-minute trip.

-An amazing fall of water that rushes along to an incredibly terrifying drop that is both beautiful and scary.
+An amazing fall of water that rushes along to an incredibly terrifying drop is both beautiful and scary.
 To see such a strength and magnitude in a natural monument is truly awing.
-It’s as if God’s creation has a presence as we stand at the height of its beauty.
+It’s as if God has a presence as we stand at the height of His creation.

-Seeing the falls from both sides of America soil, we also trekked along to view the Horseshoe Falls.
-Though slightly small in scale compared to Niagara, the u-shaped falls were none-the-less impressive.
+Seeing Niagara from both sides of American soil, we then trekked along to view the Horseshoe Falls.
+Though slightly smaller in scale compared to Niagara, the u-shaped falls were none-the-less impressive.

 Before and after reaching the falls, you can’t help being mesmerized by the beauty surrounding you.
-Numerous patches of seeming brooks and small streams surround you, all heading the same direction, all eventually gathered together to add to the tumultuous site of Niagara.
-Together, each smaller stream contributes to the magnitude at the end of the falls.
+Numerous patches of seeming brooks, small streams, and miniature water falls surround you, all heading the same direction, all eventually gathered together to add to the tumultuous site of Niagara.
+Together, each smaller stream contributes to the magnitude at the end.
 Each beautiful in their own way, combined to make something so spectacular that people from all around the world come to see it.

 Bring Walking Shoes

 We covered a lot of ground at Niagara.
 There’s just so much to see from different angles.
 Though a tiring hike, after sitting in a car for most days and allowing my legs to become lazy, the fresh air was a much needed respite after four days of driving east.